 As an Emerging Growth Company, the Company will adopt ASC 842 on January 1, 2022 and is currently evaluating the effect ASC 842 will have on its consolidated financial statements and related disclosures.
 ASC 842 provides several optional practical expedients in transition.
 The Company expects to apply the 'package of practical expedients' which allow the Company to not reassess whether existing or expired arrangements contain a lease, the lease classification of existing or expired leases, or whether previous initial direct costs would qualify for capitalization under ASC 842.
 The Company, as the lessor to a significant number of lease contracts that will continue to be operating classified, expects to apply the practical expedient to account for those operating leases and the associated services as a combined component when certain criteria are met.
-In order to be eligible to apply this lessor expedient to combine one or more nonlease components, representing a good or service, with the associated lease component, the timing and pattern of transfer of the nonlease component must be the same as that of the lease component, which is over time, and the associated lease component, if accounted for separately, must meet the criteria to be classified as an operating lease.
-If an arrangement contains an operating lease component and one or more nonlease components, the nonlease components that have the same timing and pattern of transfer will be combined with the associated lease component and the nonlease components that do not have the same timing and pattern of transfer will be accounted for separately.
+In order to be eligible to apply this lessor expedient to combine one or more nonlease components, representing a good or service, with the associated lease component, the timing and pattern of transfer of the nonlease component must be the same as that of the lease component, which is over time, and the associated lease component and one or more nonlease components, the nonlease components that have the same timing and pattern of transfer will be combined with the associated lease component and the nonlease components that do not have the same timing and pattern of transfer will be accounted for separately.
 The lease components in these arrangements are expected to be the predominant component and those arrangements will be accounted for under ASC 842.
 The revenue for leases and associated services for these operating leases will be presented together in the Company's consolidated statements of operations and comprehensive loss.
 Additionally, the Company expects to elect the accounting policy for lessors to exclude sales taxes and other similar taxes assessed by a governmental authority that the Company collects from lessees from lease revenue.